 As an investment banking firm, Canaccord derives its revenue primarily from sales commissions, underwriting and advisory fees, and principal trading activity.
 Canaccord's business is materially affected by conditions in the financial marketplace and economic conditions, primarily in North America and Europe.

-The global credit crisis that began in the second quarter of fiscal 2009 affected global economies and deteriorated equity markets.
-This had a significant impact on Canaccord's revenue during fiscal 2009
+The credit crisis that emerged in fiscal 2009, coupled with challenging market conditions, had a significant impact on Canaccord's revenue.
+Fiscal 2010 revenue improved significantly from the prior fiscal year indicating a gradual recovery from the credit crisis.